crazko/statie-web/source/_docs/related-items.md

 ---
 title: Related Items
 id: 6
-type: advanced
 ---

-*Note: this applied only to Generated Elements.*
+_Note: this applied only to Generated Elements._

 Do you write a post series?
 Help a reader and **show related posts bellow** using `relatedItems` Latte filter.

 ## How to Setup?